Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ## Firewall Considerations
 - The protocol uses TCP port 15002 between the devices and the gateway.
 This port must be opened.
 - Devices use the TCP port 16003 to upload files.
-This port is configurable in the `ucentral.properties` file.
+This port is configurable in the `ucentralgw.properties` file.
 Look for `ucentral.fileuploader.host.0.port`.
-- The RESTAPI is accessed through TCP port 16001 by default.
-This port is configurable in the `ucentral.properties` file.
+- The RESTAPI is accessed through TCP port 16002 by default.
+This port is configurable in the `ucentralgw.properties` file.
 Look for the entry `ucentral.restapi.host.0.port`.

 ## Kafka integration
 So what about Kafka?
 Well, the gateway has basic integration with Kafka.
 It is turned off by default, to turn it on, in the configuration: